 Symptoms and self-isolating

 If you’re feeling worried or anxious due to the uncertainty of the Covid-19 situation, some of the following things may help.

 Keep up to date with accurate information on the Student Hub.

 Our programme of online events will keep you in contact with fellow students and help keep you entertained or learning something new during your self-isolation.
-You can see our calendar of October events [PDF, 614KB] and information about our online drop-ins [PDF, 53KB].

 Visit the Students' Union events listings for online activities you might want to try out – there’s something for everyone.